nathanielhowe97/to-do-app-/README.md

 # to-do-app-

-this was created as an intr to localstorage and whatnot for another app i plan to make down the line, a virtual journal. the js code in this is not mine and was created using a tutorial on Youtube.
+this was created as an intro to localstorage and whatnot for another app i plan to make down the line, a virtual journal. the js code in this is not mine and was created using a tutorial on Youtube.

 Screenshots:
 ![Screenshot 2023-09-30 150241](https://github.com/nathanielhowe97/to-do-app-/assets/130931122/17df4aeb-3852-4651-9a24-1151ed98e09c)